Many commercial law firms require candidates to undertake a case study at the final interview stage

 motivation – are you enjoying this even if you feel slightly nervous?

-These exercises vary from firm to firm and can be part of an individual interview or a group exercise – you can check with the firm.
+These exercises vary from firm to firm and can be part of an individual interview or a group exercise.
 The material could be given to you in any of the following formats:

-an article from, for example, the FT, read and discuss/ answer questions
+an article from, for example, the Financial Times: read and discuss/answer questions

 Information about employees/equipment/other assets (property)